alzafacon/alzafacon.github.io/blog/2022-11-01-Melting_Ice/index.md

 than the mass of the object's volume in water then the object sinks.

-If the mass of an object is less than the mass of the object's volume in water... then the object sinks.
+If the mass of an object is less than the mass of the object's volume in water... then the object floats.

 In other words, objects denser than water sink, objects less dense than water float.